 - Encourage your student to make an appointment for counseling.
-Provide information about the process, including information about confidentiality
+Provide information and guidance about the process, including information about confidentiality.

 Emergency Mental Health Support: after hours/weekends

-If you are a parent or family member who is concerned about the safety of your student after business hours, call Campus Police at 508.373.9555, or x9555 from any campus landline phone.
+If you are concerned about the safety of a student after business hours, call Campus Police at 508.373.9555, or x9555 from any campus landline phone.
 Becker College Campus Police are trained first responders who will provide immediate support and secure emergency transport as needed.
-Campus Police will also contact the psychologist on-call to assist with any situation any student may be facing during a time of crisis.